About this artwork

 - Signed and dated, lower right corner of panel 2, in staples

-- Acquired through a grant from the Lloyd A. Fry Foundation; restricted gift of Sondra Berman Epstein, Reva and David Logan, and the Photography Circle
+- Acquired through a grant from the Lloyd A. Fry Foundation; purchased with funds provided by of Sondra Berman Epstein, Reva and David Logan, and the Photography Circle